escapegameibk/microcontroller/ECPROTO.md

 master should act accordingly.
 No messages should follow up this message, and it may only be sent by a slave.

-9. Request gpio register count
+9. Request gpio register count ID 0x09

 Request the amount of gpio registers configured.
 It's reply consists of a message with the same id and 1 parameter, the amount of registers.

+10. Request all gpio registers ID 0x0A

+Request a list of gpio register IDs.
+The master may send this request.
+It's payload is empty.
+The slave should respond with a message with the same id and with the id-list as payload.
+A null-termination is not required.